Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Introduction

 In this work, we argue that is desirable for large asymmetries between deuterium and tritium to exist for particle fueling, transport, and pumping.
-We show how deliberately increasing deuterium particle transport and decreasing tritium particle transport improves the tritium economy of a fusion power plant, provided that sufficient deuterium fueling and pumping is possible in relatively high deuterium particle transport configurations.
-Therefore, usefully exploiting advances in particle confinement (physics) relies on advances in divertor pumping technology (engineering).
+We show how deliberately degrading deuterium particle transport and improving tritium particle transport improves the tritium economy of a fusion power plant, provided that sufficient deuterium fueling and pumping is possible in relatively high deuterium particle transport configurations.
+Therefore, usefully exploiting advances in particle confinement physics relies on advances in divertor pumping technology.

 We also argue that departing from a 50:50 D-T fuel ratio -- typical for burning D-T fusion system designs \cite{Tanabe2013,Meschini2023} -- can be advantageous, if not necessary to obtain reasonably high TBE values.
 It has been suggested that operating a tritium-lean plasma can increase the TBE \cite{Boozer2021}, albeit with a loss in fusion power.
 Recently, it was suggested that tritium-lean plasmas with spin-polarized fuel could access high TBE without loss of fusion power \cite{Parisi_2024}.
 In this work, we take another approach, showing simultaneously high TBE and fusion power could be achieved by creating and exploiting asymmetries in D-T particle transport and divertor pumping speeds.